All Episodes

 A person briefed on the matter has said the decision was reached on Wednesday.

-That would be today for those of you in Rio Linda still hung over from Thanksgiving after months of testimony, including from the officer, Daniel Pantaleo, who used a chokehold to restrain Mr. Garner, who died after a confrontation.
+That would be today for those of you in Rio Linda still hungover from Thanksgiving after months of testimony, including from the officer Daniel Pantaleo, who used a chokehold to restrain Mr. Garner, who died after a confrontation.

-For days, the New York City Police Department's been ready for a new round of protests, which began in the city after the Ferguson decision, and which were expected to continue and possibly grow if the grand uh jury declined to bring charges against the police officer.
+For days, the New York City Police Department's been ready for a new round of protests, which began in the city after the Ferguson decision, and which were expected to continue and possibly grow if the grand jury declined to bring charges against the police officer.

-Now this is uh this is seldom mentioned in the case of the gentle giant.
+Now, this is seldom mentioned in the case of the gentle giant.

 But in this case, the Eric Garner rap sheet listed 31 arrests beginning when he was 16.